If you’ve never thought about using an EPUB to deliver your mobile learning, think again.

 An EPUB has open source specifications that were created by the IDPF.
 When creating your EPUB, you can develop, publish, and maintain common standards, as well as promote the successful adoption of these specifications.
 These open specs can be used to check for validation and errors within any EPUB to ensure quality.
 When you choose to create an EPUB, you can ensure that the document is readable on a wide variety of devices and platforms.

 3. Interactivity and Richness

 EPUBs can have many interactive features that create rich user experiences you can use with your eLearning and other interactive design and development tools.
 For example, audio, video, hyperlinks, metadata and numerical information can be used within EPUBs.
 These methods are typically associated in helping learner retention and keeping their interest while learning.
 Maybe you don’t need a course, after all, if you can place interactivity and media in the book?

 4. Intellectual Property Protection and Security

 You can add digital rights management (DRM) to protect your EPUB against theft.
 DRM software can control the viewing, copying, printing, and altering of an EPUB.
 For example, if a company needs to distribute an EPUB just to employees, or if any data is collected from the EPUB, then the information can be secured against undesired access.
 For additional ideas on how to secure your mobile content, be sure to check out our articles here and here.

 5. Flexibility and Personalization

-An EPUB’s content can be reflow-able or fixed to each individual user’s needs and preferences.
+An EPUB’s content can be reflow-able or fixed to each user’s needs and preferences.
 This upholds the mobile learning tenet of “Just In Time, Just Enough, Just for Me” by allowing the learner to read as they see fit.
 For example, text can be enlarged, the typeface can be changed, or it can be viewed horizontally and/or vertically on the device.

 6. Expand Your Business or Audience